Henna Treatment For Hair: Preparing My Natural Hair For Colour

 Will Henna Colour My Hair?

 Henna will definitely colour your hair, even black hair.
 You may only be able to see the tint in the sunlight at first.
 Repeated applications of true henna develop a richer, deeper hair colour with each succeeding application.
 Think of a teaspoonful of coffee in a white cup.
 It will look very light brown.
-Add 10 more teaspoonfuls and it looks like dark brown, fill the cup to the top and it looks like “black” coffee.
+Add 10 more teaspoonfuls and it looks dark brown, fill the cup to the top and it looks like “black” coffee.

 If you do it often then each application coats the last, changing the depth and bounce of the light wavelengths off your hair and giving the appearance of progressively deeper richer colour each time.
 If you only henna your hair once, it may lighten a few shades from its peak colour, but the henna’s essential colour will remain until it grows out and is cut off unless it is stripped out with a chemical process.